FIRST ARRIVAL

 EU citizens + CH, NO, IS and LI

-EU citizens are not obliged to apply for the approval for temporary stay or to register their address if they are staying in Croatia shorter than 90 days.
+EU citizens are not obliged to apply for approval for a temporary stay or to register their address if they are staying in Croatia shorter than 90 days.

-EU/EEA citizens who plan to study in Croatia for more than 90 days are obliged to apply for the approval of the temporary stay for the purpose of studies (dozvola boravka).
-You should submit your application for the issuance of the residence card within 90 days of your arrival in Croatia at the Foreigners’ Office, Central Police Station (Odsjek za strance, Policijska uprava Zagrebačka) via email: zg.drzavljanstvo.stranci@mup.hr
+EU/EEA citizens who plan to study in Croatia for more than 90 days are obliged to apply for the approval of a temporary stay for the purpose of studies (dozvola boravka).
+You should submit your application for the issuance of the residence card within 90 days of your arrival in Croatia at the Foreigners’ Office, Central Police Station (Odsjek za strance, Policijska uprava zagrebačka) via email: zg.drzavljanstvo.stranci@mup.hr.
+Email with necessary documents should not exceed 20 MB.

 Documents needed for the application:

-2. Acceptance letter (in Croatian) from UNIZG stating the study purpose of your stay - you will get one at your Faculty of stay once you come to do the registration procedure,
+2. Acceptance letter (in Croatian) from UNIZG or FEB stating the study purpose of your stay – you will get one at your receiving faculty/academy once you come to do the enrolment procedure.

-5. Proof of health insurance (EHIC card or travel insurance),
+5. Proof of health insurance (European Health Insurance Card – EHIC card or travel insurance).

 6. Scan or photocopy of the passport or the identity card.